janejr11/Arduino_CameraMouse/README.txt

 	in tracking.

 6/27/14:
 	Debugged most of the driver.read() method.
 Errors present in the frame.readWord() method.

+7/3/14:
+	Need to test incoming frames for completion, error on initialization of pixel objects when the driver is declared (look within pixel.cpp)